Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 Tutorial Files:

+1. SATB Tutorial Guideline file is the SATB tutorial file instructions.

-1. SATB Tutorial file is the complete tutorial for all targeted audience groups.
+2. SATB Tutorial file is the complete tutorial for all targeted audience groups.

-2. SATB Tutorial Level X file is the complete tutorial for all targeted audience belonging to plugin usage proficiency level X.
+3. SATB Tutorial Level X file is the complete tutorial for all targeted audience belonging to plugin usage proficiency level X.

+Versions:

+1. SATB Changelog Guideline file is the guidelines for writing changelogs.

+2. SATB Changelog file is the whole changelog.

+3. SATB Ver X file is the changelog of version X of SATB.

+Bug Files:

+1. SATB Bug Guideline file is the guidelines for writing bug reports.

+2. SATB Buglist file is the whole bug list.

+3. SATB Bug X file is the bug X.

-Test Files:
+Progress Files:

+1. The SATB Progress Guideline file is the guidelines for writing progresses.

+2. The SATB Progresses file lists the progress of all components

+3. The SATB Component X Progress file lists the progress of SATB component X.

+Tests:

 1. SATB Test Guideline file is the guidelines for writing tests.